 - The ball is fixed in position by the stem & the trunnion which are supported in bearings in the body.

 - The seat is spring-loaded onto the ball, giving reliable sealing at low pressures.

-- The key feature is that the ball does not shift as it does in a floating valve to press the ball into the downstream seat.
+- The key feature of this ball valve is that the ball does not shift as it does in a floating valve to press the ball into the downstream seat.
 Instead, the line pressure forces the upstream seat onto the ball to cause it to seal.

 - As the area on which the pressure acts is much lower, the amount of force exerted on the ball is much less, leading to lower friction values and smaller actuators or gearboxes.

 - Seat designs are either single or double piston effect.

 - Valves of larger sizes and higher pressure ratings are trunnions mounted.